-This service is designed for the small business owner who has attempted to prepare their own 8(a) Application and needs an expert to review it to ensure it has been properly prepared.
+This service is designed for the small business owner who has attempted to prepare their own 8(a) Application and needs an expert to review it to ensure it has been properly prepared before submission.
 We work one-on-one with you to review your 8(a) Application paperwork.

 We review your entire 8(a) Application.
 This includes thoroughly reviewing every item that will be required for your unique 8(a) Application.
 We will alert you of any missing items, identify any potential eligibility issues along with definitive solutions to get around them, if possible, and work one-on-one with you to finalize the 8(a) Application to be submitted to the SBA.

 We will thoroughly review every section of your certify.sba.gov profile(s) including Basic Eligibility, Business Ownership, Individual Contributors, Character, Potential for Success and Control.

 At the end of the review process, we will make any necessary changes to your 8(a) Application via certify.sba.gov and assist in the submission process.
 Should your SBA reviewer request any additional information needed to complete the review, we can draft and respond to all SBA requests for an additional hourly fee, above an beyond our 8(a) Application Review Service fee.

 1. You will have access to sole source/non-competitive federal contracts with a value of:

 - $4M and under for all services related contracts.

 - $6.5M and under for manufacturing related contracts.